Akshat-Jain/EHR-System/README.md

-# EHR-System
+# EHR System
-EHR System to store records of patients on Blockchain
+## EHR System to store patients' records on Blockchain.